vyta/openhack-containers/src/userprofile/README.md

 | GET     | /api/docs/user         | Return the OpenAPI documentation for the User Profile API |

-The api has been intrumented using the [Express prom bundle middleware](https://www.npmjs.com/package/express-prom-bundle).
+The api has been instrumented using the [Express prometheus bundle middleware](https://www.npmjs.com/package/express-prom-bundle).

 | Method  | Path                          |Description                            |
 |---------|-------------------------------|---------------------------------------|